jrstanley/Extended-Listings-for-Airbnb/README.md

 #Extended Listings for Airbnb
 Extended Listings for Airbnb is a Chrome extension to add crime data and nearby photos to Airbnb listings.

+##Demo
+You can view the extension in-action by downloading a version of the extension [from the Chrome Web Store](https://chrome.google.com/webstore/detail/crime-stats-and-photos-in/maokdkhncjmdmnloddgiokhjfckhbmmd/).

 ##Use
 Extended Listings for Airbnb makes use of Flickr and SpotCrime APIs.
 You should update `contentscript.js` with your own API keys.